camjm/mean-stack/README.md

 Handled in `server.js`, `app/` directory, `config/` directory.

 ### Frontend
-AngularJS Single Page Application (with bower to manage the frontend dependencies).
+AngularJS Single Page Application (with bower to manage the frontend dependencies, and Bootstrap to make pretty).
 Handled in `public/` directory.